Julio0795/Spiritual-Coach/README.md

 ## How It Works

-1. **User Onboarding**: Select preferred spiritual masters that shape the AI's personality
+### Phase 1 Flow:
+1. **User Registration/Login**: Users authenticate through Supabase Auth
+2. **Onboarding**: New users select their preferred spiritual masters (gurus) during onboarding
+3. **Profile Storage**: Selected masters are saved as JSON in the user's profile (`spiritual_config`)
+4. **Chat Session**: Users chat with an AI coach that blends the personalities and teachings of their selected masters
+5. **Personalized Responses**: The system prompt dynamically incorporates the selected masters, creating a unique persona for each user

+### Phase 2 Flow:
-2. **Conversation**: Chat with the AI coach about life, struggles, and spiritual growth
+1. **Conversation**: User chats with the AI coach about life, struggles, and spiritual growth
-3. **Observer Analysis**: After each conversation, the Observer agent automatically analyzes the exchange for deep psychological insights
+2. **Observer Analysis**: After each conversation completes, the Observer agent automatically analyzes the exchange for deep psychological insights
-4. **Memory Storage**: Insights are saved to the database and associated with the user
+3. **Memory Storage**: Insights (blockages, strengths, patterns) are saved to the `insights` table and associated with the user
+4. **Context Retrieval**: In future conversations, the system fetches the user's last 5 insights before generating a response
-5. **Context Injection**: In future conversations, the AI reads previous insights and subtly incorporates them into guidance without explicitly mentioning them
+5. **Context Injection**: The AI reads previous insights and subtly incorporates them into guidance without explicitly mentioning them, creating a continuous memory across sessions

 ## License